 The majority of studies conducted using real athletes as the participants have found performance benefits directly linked to compression.
 When all of the studies are considered, the results generally agree that compression stockings offer benefits for recovery.

 Although studies do not agree on the reason, most found that muscle fatigue and soreness were decreased by using compression.
 Compression gear also provided quicker lactate recovery.
-In addition, the only point every single study agreed on was that the compression must be graduated to provide any benefits for the athlete.
+In addition, the only point every single study agreed on was that the compression must be graduated to provide many benefits for the athlete.
 The compression should be strongest at the ankle, and pressure should decrease as the height of the sock increases.

 Many athletes strongly believe that compression socks boost their performance and recovery speed.
 It is becoming more popular as more people report how it has helped with their calf strain and soreness.